reactjs/react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 import { useRef } from 'react';
 ```

-Then, use it to declare a ref inside your component:
+Then, use it to declare a ref inside your Component:

 ```js
 const myRef = useRef(null);